-The city centre boasts a wealth of architecturally interesting historic buildings, having at least one example of domestic architecture from every decade since 1820, including a long unbroken Victorian façade in High Street near the Cathedral and a working Victorian camera obscura at the Observatory Museum, one of only two in the world.
-It also has the distinction of having hosted a sitting of the Cape Parliament, on the only occasion on which that body sat outside Cape Town, in 1864.
+The city centre boasts a wealth of architecturally pleasing historic buildings.
+Makhanda also has at least one example of domestic architecture from every decade since 1820.
+It also has the distinction of being the only city to have hosted a sitting of the Cape Parliament, on the only occasion on which that body sat outside Cape Town, in 1864.